When Life Feels on Repeat

 It says: You are allowed to slow down.
 You are allowed to learn.
 You are allowed to sit with God’s Word until understanding comes.

 Following Jesus doesn’t mean we never wander.
-It means we learn to recognize when we’ve drifted—and we choose, again and again, to return to His guidance.
+It means we learn to recognize when we’ve drifted—and we choose, again and again and again, to return.

-That’s why this image felt right.
-It’s not about having all the answers.
-It’s about becoming the kind of person who is willing to seek them—on purpose, with patience, and with God as her guide.
+That's what this image is really about.
+Not having all the answers.
+Just being the kind of woman who is willing to look for them — on purpose, with patience, and with the right Guide.

 Access the entire study in Regaining Hope.
 Click here.